Please do not block ads on this website.

 The Rutherford model had problems:

 - An electron moving like this should be continually emitting light, losing energy, and spiralling into the nucleus.

 According to the Rutherford model an atom should be unstable, but atoms are observed to be stable.

 - The frequency of the light emitted should be changing continuously.

 An element's emission spectrum would be a continuous spectrum like that shown below:

-The emission spectrum of elements is not a continuous spectrum, it contains a set of discrete lines as shown below.
+The emission spectrum of elements is not a continuous spectrum, it contains a set of discrete lines.